 In 1962, the present buildings were reconditioned and an office for the Pastor added to the parsonage.

 A Building Committee was appointed in 1969 to plan extensive changes in the physical plant.
 The sanctuary was extended to seat 312 instead of 165.
-Beneath the new sanctuary, a fellowship hall, kitchen, furnace room, storage area and additional Sunday School classroom were added.
+Beneath the new sanctuary, a fellowship hall, kitchen, furnace room, storage area and additional Sunday School classrooms were added.
 An educational wing over the existing basement was built with five large classrooms.
 A foyer across the rear of the sanctuary, hot water baseboard heating system; refurbishing of the nursery and air conditioning of the sanctuary completed the project.
 During construction, which ran just over $93,000, services were held in the Elmer School.

 Pastors of FBC-Elmer